#5. having a great time with the group of local artist that set up a project to save the trees last summer

 This year teaching students went more and more smoothly.
 It’s becoming a second nature to feel what I want to discover myself and build a lesson around that theme or technique to use in a lesson.
 I have great students, whether they are kids, teens, adults and elderly people.
 Yes, I had the first 92 year old student in my class!
 Starting a new course, called ‘Painting from out of yourself’ was a succes, for my students as for myself.
 I could explore how to help people find their inner artist and let go off all thinking – in order to create.
 Most beautiful aspect of working with people is that you can share what the artist in you is struggling with.
 What makes her happy, to tell what really helps here moving on and to talk about art in general.
 I’ve had so much fun with my longest running group of students (already 4 years now), the illustration group, that I think: those 3 women became my best friends!
 Yeah.
 Love my work.

-It was a great job to have worked together with my partner Anthony to create an online workshop.
+It was a great job to have worked together with my partner Anthony to create an online painting class.
 We had late summer outdoor recording sessions and a few days we recorded in my studio.
 Now Anthony’s editing all our material so we can announce the first workshop in 2019.
 Here you can read my blog about why it takes us so long.

 #1. still creating and renewing!